PieterCooreman/ASPPY/README.md

 ## Why ASP4?

 Classic ASP applications represent decades of business logic.
 Rewriting them is expensive and risky.
 ASP4 lets you **keep your existing `.asp` files** and serve them through a lightweight Python HTTP server — no COM, no Windows dependency, no IIS license.
+Linux typically runs Python 10–30% faster than Windows, increasing the performance advantage of modern frameworks like ASP4 over Classic ASP/VBScript on IIS.

 ---